TEN7-Archive/flightdeck-operator/README.md

 While TwempoxyCluster supports the `services` key, the `port` item specifies the Twemproxy statistics port.
 This is because each pool requires it's own unique port allocation.

-### Replicas aren't supported

-The `replicas` key has no effect on Twemproxy, as it is set up as a Daemonset, rather than as a Statefulset.

 ## Solr search

 Apache Solr is often used by PHP Applications to provide a search function.
 Instead of single-node Solr instances, you can stand up a multi-tenant Solr Cloud instance using a handful of definitions.